 Unit of Service Evidence Based?
 High Intensity?
-Expected First Steps' Child-Level Outcomes Daseu: □Families □Yes ⊠Yes ☐Healthy and Safe ⊠Children ⊠No □No □Adults ☑Arrive at School Ready to Reach Their Highest Potential □Providers Data Collection F Requirements In KITS: ⊠Clier nt-level □M onthly outputs (base ed on program model outlined) If monthly output s in KITS, is clie nt-level data required by model elsewhere? □Yes □No If yes, client-level data required by y model elsewhere, th nen name of external data system(s): If Yes, Monthly Outputs Data Required □Books Distributed] □Referrals Made □Books Read] □Total Number of Health Screenings □Literacy Kits Given] □Total Number of One-on-One Client Visits □Children 0-5 Served (unduplicated) ed) [□Total Number of One-on-One Client Visit Hours □Families Served (unduplicated)] □Group Meetings, Trainings, Events: Number of Sessions □Adult Family Members Served (unduplicated) unduplicated) [□Group Meetings, Trainings, Events: Number of Hours □Providers Served (e.g., Schools, Centers) Centers) □Group Meetings, Trainings, Events: Total Attendance □Classrooms Served (unduplicated) ed) □Other (please specify): Click or tap here to enter text. ' ' ' ,
+Expected First Steps' Child-Level Outcomes □Families □Yes ⊠Yes □Healthy and Safe ⊠Children ⊠No □No ⊠Actively Supported by Their Families and Communities □Adults ⊠Arrive at School Ready to Reach Their Highest Potential □Providers Data Collection Requirements In KITS:  Cli ent-level  Monthly outputs (ba ased on program model outlined) • ed by model elsewhere? $\Box$ Yes $\Box$ No If yes, client-lev el data required by model elsewhere e, then name of external data system(s): Ily Outputs Data Required □Books Distrib uted □Referrals Made □Books Read □Total Number of Health Screenings □Literacy Kits Given □Total Number of One-on-One Client Visits □Children 0-5 Served (unduplicated) ated) □Total Number of One-on-One Client Visit Hours □Families Served (unduplicated) d) □Group Meetings, Trainings, Events: Number of Sessions □Adult Family Members Served (unduplicated) d (unduplicated) □Group Meetings, Trainings, Events: Number of Hours □Providers Ser □Providers Served (e.g., Schools, Centers) □Group Meetings, Trainings, Events: Total Attendance □Classrooms Served (unduplicated) ated) $\Box$ Other (please specify): Click or tap here to enter text.

 Targeting Criteria: Who does this program target?

 Age

 Age Criteria Children entering a publicly funded 4K or 5K program in the upcoming

 school year.

 Risk Factors

-Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at the
+Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at the time

-time of enrollment.
+of enrollment.

-Risk Factor Criteria 2 60% of families must have at least two First Steps risk factors at the
+Risk Factor Criteria 2 60% of families must have at least two First Steps risk factors at the time

-time of enrollment.
+of enrollment.

 Service Criteria: How is this program implemented?
-Visits (Home or Site): Visit Criteria 1 Visits are determined by program design but should include at least monthly engagement (or the equivalent of monthly with the number of visits during the program year) with children and/or families.
+Visits (Home or Site): Visit Criteria 1 Visits are determined by program design but should include at leas monthly engagement (or the equivalent of monthly with the number of visits during the program year) with children and/or families.
 Visit Criteria 2 All partnerships must submit an implementation plan to include a description of the program and its components.
 This plan will be submitted to the Program and Grants subcommittee for approval prior to implementation.

-Reach Criteria: Projected to Serve 1 Deadline for entering Projected to Serve is March 31 of the same year as - program implementation.
+Reach Criteria: What are this program's goals for client reach Reach Criteria: Projected to Serve Deadline for entering Projected to Serve is March 31 of the same year as 1 program implementation.

 Workforce Criteria: Who are the service providers implementing this program?
-Program Role Service Provider Maximum Number N/A of Cases KITS Related Job Title or Role Service Provider Minimum Education Select one Level Required Certifications and/or Expertise in the topic tha t he/she is delivering.
-Training as determined Training by their educational qualifications and experience.
+Program Role Service Provider Maximum Number N/A of Cases KITS Related Job Title or Role Service Provider Minimum Education Select one Level Required Certifications and/or Expertise in the topic that he/she is delivering.
+Training as determined by Training their educational qualifications and experience.